cordovat-dev/chuleta/README.md

 ## Bash programming educational value

-The codebase has educational valud for learners of Bash scripting, it used good practices, advanced techniques and some OOP-like solutions.
+The codebase has educational value for learners of Bash scripting, it used good practices, advanced techniques and some OOP-like solutions.

 ## Directory name convention